Francesco Monico

-Francesco Monico (born Venice, February 27, 1968) is a teacher, researcher, pedagogist in Italy.
+Francesco Monico (born Venice, February 27, 1968) is an Italian teacher, researcher, and pedagogist.

-Previous activities
+Career

 Monico worked for ten years as a director, screenwriter and program chief in Italian broadcast, sperimentale and interactive TV, is both a Technoetic researcher and artist.
 He was director and author for Rai3, Mediaset, Rai2, France 2, and channel manager for Tele+3, SeiMilano.
 Monico did research at Studium S3, at Fabrica, at the McLuhan Program in Culture and Technology at the University of Toronto.
 Former member of the Scientific Committee of Milano in Digitale with Antonio Caronia, Paolo Rosa, Pier Luigi Capucci, and Franco Torrani.
 Former member of the Scientific Committee of the Leonardo da Vinci Science and Technology Museum in Milan, with Giulio Giorello, Emanuele Severino, and Enrico Bellone.In the past in the style of the new left media theorist Raymond Williams he was a regular media commentator for the International Herald Tribunes Italian news section.